joedevivo/queen/README.md

 ```

-Now our browser will return "I want it all!", but a rest client with a
+Now our browser will return "I want it all!", but a rest client with an
-Content-Type of "application/json" in the request header will still
+Accept of "application/json" in the request header will still
 get our JSON.

 But that's dumb.
 Let's make these content handlers do the job they